vmware/container-service-extension/docs/cse3_1/CSE31.md

 <a name="brown_field_upgrades"></a>
 #### 2.2.3 Brownfield upgrade

-**3.1.1**
+**3.1.2**
-CSE can be upgraded from CSE 3.1.0 and CSE 3.0.z to 3.1.1 GA.
+CSE can be upgraded from version 3.1.1, 3.1.0 and 3.0.z to version 3.1.2 GA.
-Any CSE release older than CSE 3.0.0 first needs to be upgraded to CSE 3.0.z product line before it can be upgraded to CSE 3.1.1.
+Any CSE release older than CSE 3.0.0 first needs to be upgraded to CSE 3.0.z product line before it can be upgraded to CSE 3.1.2.

 <a name="remove_tkgm"></a>
 **Note** :
-If Tanzu Kubernetes Grid (TKG) distribution is enabled on [CSE 3.0.z](https://github.com/vmware/container-service-extension-templates/blob/tkgm/TKG_INSTRUCTIONS.md), then the steps mentioned below must be followed in order to upgrade to CSE 3.1.1.
+If Tanzu Kubernetes Grid (TKG) distribution is enabled on [CSE 3.0.z](https://github.com/vmware/container-service-extension-templates/blob/tkgm/TKG_INSTRUCTIONS.md), then the steps mentioned below must be followed in order to upgrade to CSE 3.1.2.

 1. Evaluate your environment for any stateful applications that run on TKG clusters powered by CSE 3.0.z.
 If you wish to retain these application's data, then leverage a Kubernetes application backup/restore strategy to backup the applications data so you can restore it later.
-2. The next set of steps lead you through removal of TKG clusters from CSE 3.0.z after which you can safely upgrade to CSE 3.1.1
+2. The next set of steps lead you through removal of TKG clusters from CSE 3.0.z after which you can safely upgrade to CSE 3.1.2
   2.1.
 Delete all deployed TKG clusters across all tenants via `vcd-cli` or `Kubernetes Container Clusters UI plugin`.
   2.2.
 Disable TKG deployment on all Org VDCs via `vcd cse ovdc disable`.
   2.3.
 Stop the CSE server.